Skip to content

 Please note that the spreadsheet import template has many more fields than will generally be used for each Archival Object.
 Refer to the General Guidelines above for information about required and optional elements for Archival Objects.
 Also note that there are likely some descriptive elements that may be easier to add within ArchivesSpace itself after importing a spreadsheet than in the spreadsheet itself.
 For example, it may be easier to add a series-level Scope and Content note within ArchivesSpace after importing a spreadsheet than to write it in the n_scopecontent cell for the series.

-When you have finished creating a spreadsheet inventory, import it into ArchivesSpace by entering edit mode on the relevant Resource record, clicking the "Load via Spreadsheet" button, and selecting the correct spreadsheet from your computer.
+When you have finished creating a spreadsheet inventory, save it as a .csv file before importing into ArchivesSpace.
+ArchivesSpace can work with smaller .xls files but importing larger excel files will crash the system.
+Import the spreadsheet by entering edit mode on the relevant Resource record, clicking the "Load via Spreadsheet" button, and selecting the correct spreadsheet from your computer.

 Load via Spreadsheet